jack-c379/Hire_Harsh/UPLOAD_RESUME.md

 # 1. Navigate to project
 cd /Users/maya/Documents/Github/Hire_Harsh

-# 2. Copy your resume (replace with your actual path)
+# 2. Copy your resume (replace with your actual path and filename)
-cp ~/Downloads/MyResume.pdf data/CV_Demo.pdf
+cp ~/Downloads/MyResume.pdf data/Your_Resume.pdf

 # 3. Update config (edit config/base.yml with your info)
 # Use any text editor or: nano config/base.yml